INTO-CPS-Association/plant-controller/STATUS.md

 * Waveshare relay HAT
 * Two 5V submersible DC motors
 * Three stands to properly place watering pipes in the plants

-Pending tasks are:

-* Greenhouse - 3
-  * Two stands to properly place watering pipes in the plants
-  * One 9V and 9 to 12 Watt charger